 - The friction loss is out of the design criteria and thus, a 1/2″ pipe size is not suitable.

-- Therefore, the final chiller pipe size is still 3/4″ for chilled water at a flow rate of 4.8 gpm.
+- Therefore, the final chilled water pipe size is still 3/4″ for chilled water at a flow rate of 4.8 gpm.

 Don’t Forget the Velocity when Sizing Big Pipes

-Most of the time, friction loss is the primary factor when sizing chiller pipes because small pipes are more common.
-Hence, we often forget that starts from around 400 gpm, the velocity becomes the primary factor.
+Most of the time, friction loss is the primary factor when sizing chilled water pipes because small pipes are more common.
+Hence, we often forget that starting from around 400 gpm, the velocity becomes the primary factor.
 Therefore, many people made the mistake including myself.

 If you ask me, I probably will go for a 6″ pipe size, especially when the velocity is just 1 fps more than the design criteria which is 10 fps, considering the cost.

-As a general rule, the cost of chiller pipes increase exponentially with the size due to not just material but insulation, jacketing, labor and logistic.
+As a general rule, the cost of chilled water pipes increase exponentially with the size due to not just material but insulation, jacketing, labor and logistic.
 One size bigger can be many times harder to install.

 Another thing to consider is the pipe length.
-If the chiller pipe length is relatively short and your pump has a surplus pump head, you may increase the allowable friction loss from 8 ft to 10 ft or more.
-Similarly, if the chiller pipe is very long, you may want to bring down the friction loss from 8 ft to 6 ft or less to ensure the chilled water can reach the furthest air conditioner.
+If the chilled water pipe length is relatively short and your pump has a surplus pump head, you may increase the allowable friction loss from 8 ft to 10 ft or more.